ststefa/terrasplunk/README.md

 Wrapper around the terraform functions of the same name, but requiring tenant and stage as arguments.
 Terraform would natively choose tenant and stage based on current directory and terraform workspace instead.

-One may optionally specify filters which are used to narrow down the systems to smaller groups.
+One may optionally specify "filters" which are used to narrow down the systems to smaller groups.
 E.g. "only indexers in AZ2" would translate to specifying "--type ix --az 2".

 #### list

-Query server instances from remote state.
-Useful for being used in other scripting to create lists of splunk server names.
+Query server instances from remote terraform state using `serverlist.py`.
+Can be used in other scripting to create lists of splunk server names.
 Its logic is also used for other operations which allow to specify filters.
-So it is useful to test out filter rules before applying or destroying.
+So it is useful to test out filter rules before running actual terraform operations like apply or destroy.

 ## Provisioning

-### Thoughts on provisioning

-Once the base infrastructure has been created with terraform the next most important step is the provisioning.
-Provisioning is a term commonly used for the process of turning the empty infrastructure into its real, usable state.
+Once the base infrastructure has been created with terraform the next step is the provisioning.
+Provisioning is the process of turning the empty infrastructure into its real, usable state.
 It encompasses all the steps required from installing and configuring software, through configuring the relations between instances, to finally setting up and managing entry- and exit-points of the platform.
 A key point must be to ensure that this entire process is automated without exception so that rebuilds can be fluent and without human intervention.

-Multiple approaches how this can be done are available and there is (afaik) currently no proven and generally applicable "best of breed" solution.
-Some use state definition tools like salt or puppet which correspond to the declarative nature of terraform.
-Some prefer a more procedural way using ansible or plain bash.
-There are also tools like `packer` (<https://www.packer.io/>) which aim to use pre-configured images.
-Each of these have their pros and cons which are outside of the scope of this readme.

-A key requirement is that arbitrary data from terraform can be passed to the provisioning step, e.g.disk device names and instance names.
-This is very important because it is likely that the provisioning will need arbitrary and not yet known pieces of information about the terraformed infrastructure.
-A good solution will thus have to use a generic mechanism which is capable of transferring arbitrary data to the provisioning process.

-There are multiple approaches how to pass arbitrary data to the provisioning, among them:

-- Keep the terraform step separate from the provisioning step by first building everything up with terraform and then using some code to use the terraform state as an input.
-The terraform state contains a complete description of all parameters.
-This has the drawback of having two separate processes which might complicate automation.
-Also it requires to execute steps in a specific, human-made order which is contrary to a declarative approach.
+We keep the terraform step separate from the provisioning step by first building everything up with terraform and then using that state as an input for the provisioning which is implemented using ansible.
+The terraform state contains a complete description of all parameters. required in the provisioning code.

-- Use terraform `local-exec` provisioners which create parameter files.
-Any resource can add content to these parameter files.
-A separate provisioning process can use it as input data to perform the provisioning.
-While this might make it possible to couple terraforming and provisioning closer together it might also make the terraform code more complicated.

-### Implementation
+### Implementation Details

-For now we've chosen to build a mechanism which fully exposes the complete terraform state including all tenants as a single json structure.
+We expose the complete terraform state including all tenants as a single json structure.
 It is then up to the provisioning process to extract the relevant information.
-While this sure is not the most efficient approach it is the simplest one and still allows maximum flexibility on the provisioner side.
-Optimizations could be implemented (e.g.just passing parts of the full state) if this becomes necessary.
-Tests have shown that this will probably not be necessary for what we have planned.
+While this sure is not the most efficient approach it is the simplest one and still allows maximum flexibility for the provisioning process.
+Optimizations could be implemented (e.g. just passing parts of the full state) but this will probably not be necessary considering the foreseeable dimensioning.

-To obtain the terraform data a provisioner uses the `bin/build_state.py` executable which will write the full terraform state as a json structure to stdout.
-The structure looks like this
+The provisioning queries the remote terraform state and combines it in a json structure like this

 ``` json
 {